Isoresidual fibration and resonance arrangements: Monodromy of the isoresidual cover

 Then, for every stratum we can decide if there is a generator with negative signature.
 If $p=3$, every nontrivial partition displays a singleton.
 If $a$ is odd, a generator is of negative signature if and only if the corresponding pole is of even degree.
-Therefore, the monodromy group is not contained in the alternate group of the fiber if and only if at least one pole is of even degree while $a$ is odd.
+Therefore, the monodromy group is not contained in the alternating group of the fiber if and only if at least one pole is of even degree while $a$ is odd.
 If the three poles are of odd degree, every generator has positive signature.
 If $p=3$ and $a$ is even, a generator is of negative signature if and only if the corresponding pole is of odd degree.
-Therefore, the monodromy group is contained in the alternate group of the fiber if and only if every pole is of even degree.
+Therefore, the monodromy group is contained in the alternating group of the fiber if and only if every pole is of even degree.

 If $p=4$ and $a$ is odd, we already found a generator of negative signature.
 If $a$ is even, the only generators that may have a negative signature display a singleton in the partition.
 Such generators have a negative signature if and only if the corresponding pole has odd degree.
 If $p \geq 5$ and $a$ is even, every generator has positive signature.
-If $p=5$ and $a$ is odd, the generator corresponding to a subset $I$ of degree $d_{I}$ with two elements has positive signature if and only if $d_{I}$ is odd, that is if the degrees of the two poles have same parity.
-Since $a$ and $p$ are odd, there is always a pair of poles whose degrees have different parity.
-Therefore, there always exists a generator with negative signature.
-If $p=6$ and $a$ is odd, a similar result holds for one subset $I$ with two elements.
-If $p \geq 7$, every generator has positive signature. \end{proof}
+If $p=5$ and $a$ is odd, the generator corresponding to a subset $I$ of degree $d_{I}$ with two elements has positive signature if and only if $d_{I}$ is even.
+If $I$ has three elements, then this happens if and only if $d_{I}$ is odd.
+If the five poles are of odd order, then every generator has positive signature.
+Otherwise, it is always possible to get a subset $I$ of two elements such that $d_{I}$ is odd.
+If $p \geq 6$ and $a$ is odd, every generator has positive signature. \end{proof}

 Finally note that Propositions~\ref{prop:monodromieloop} and~\ref{prop:monodromieloopbis} can be used to get some informations on~$W_{p}$.
 Since the action by monodromy of loops $\gamma_{I}$ on some elements of some fibers has periodic points of arbitrarily high order, they cannot be torsion elements.
 This result can be deduced from the study of the Orlik-Solomon algebra of the arrangement, which is a combinatorial structure isomorphic to the cohomology of the complement of the arrangement as explained in Chapter~3 of \cite{OT}.